dasqueel/berminal-take-home/README.md

 * create a profile page for each coin, which can be accessed through the coin name or ticker column value
 * a modal for adding a new coin, instead of the form at the top of the page
 * createa unique Id generator for when creating an id for a new coin
+* create a popover for the active investors column.
+The popover would list all the investors